tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

 them using this toolchain.
 Coverage includes: C (C89 and C11), C++ (C++03, C++11, C++14), and Fortran (Fortran77 and Fortran90).

-Requires the OSX Cross stage directory `target/bin` at the beginning of PATH and `xcrun -f cc` must provide the C compiler program information.
+Requires the OS X Cross stage directory `target/bin` at the beginning of `PATH` and `xcrun -f cc` must provide the C compiler program information.

 **NOTE:** Environment variables that effect the test script operations: